Animation photo transfer process

-The animation photo transfer process (APT process) was a photographic transfer system that can photographically transfer lines or solid blocks of colors onto acetate sheets (cels).
-A similar process is used in making the stencils for silk screen printing.
+The animation photo transfer process (APT process) is a photographic transfer system that can photographically transfer lines or solid blocks of colors onto acetate sheets (cels).
+A similar process is used to make the stencils for silk screen printing.
 The process relies on UV-sensitive inks that cure when exposed to light and stick to the plastic sheet, while the ink in the non-exposed areas is chemically removed from the sheet.

 Advantages

-Compared to the earlier xerography process used by Disney, the lines can be controlled better and multiple copies made quickly.
+Compared to the earlier xerography process used by Disney, the lines can be controlled better, and multiple copies can be made quickly.
 The drawings are photographed on high-contrast sheet film, and these negatives are then exposed onto the cels.
 A line on an animated character can be in color instead of just black.
 This is known as self-colored lines.
 (Xerographic lines were rendered in color too, when colored toners became available.)

 Examples

-This process was used on Disney's animated features such as The Black Cauldron, The Great Mouse Detective, Oliver & Company, and The Little Mermaid.
+This process was used on Disney's animated features, such as The Black Cauldron, The Great Mouse Detective, Oliver & Company, and The Little Mermaid.